MisterMandarino/Textual-Prompts-Object-Removal-for-Video-Impainting/README.md

 ## Description

-In this (project)[ADV_CV_Propainter.pdf] we proposed an efficient way to automate the generation of video sequence masks using state of the art pre-trained models.
+In this [project](ADV_CV_Propainter.pdf) we proposed an efficient way to automate the generation of video sequence masks using state of the art pre-trained models.
 The cascade of models will achieve textual-prompts video impainting.

 #### You Only Look Once (YOLO)